Skip to content

 Dr. Houshuo Jiang's primary research interest is the interface between small-scale fluid physics and the ecology and biology of marine plankton.

-Marine planktonic organisms are mostly microscopic and slow-moving relative to the macroscopic world.
-Thus, within the fluid immediately surrounding a plankter, the low-Reynolds-number fluid dynamics together with small-scale diffusion governs the transport of mass and momentum, thereby shaping the energy, matter, and information flows to and from the plankter.
-The small-scale fluid physics interfaces with the morphology, behavior, perception, response, and interaction of marine plankton to produce a variety of fascinating phenomena, patterns, processes, and functions that are fundamentally important to marine life, population and ecosystem functioning, and evolution.
+Marine planktonic organisms are predominantly microscopic and slow-moving, relative to the macroscopic world.
+Consequently, within the fluid immediately surrounding a planktonic organism, low-Reynolds-number fluid dynamics, together with small-scale diffusion, governs the transport of mass and momentum.
+These processes shape the flow of energy, matter, and information to and from the plankton.
+The interaction between small-scale fluid physics and the morphology, behavior, perception, and responses of marine plankton results in a variety of fascinating phenomena, patterns, processes, and functions that are fundamentally important to marine life, population dynamics, ecosystem functioning, and evolution.

-The research in this burgeoning field requires multidisciplinary approaches and the synergies between fluid physics, plankton ecology, and biological oceanography, seeking mechanistic understanding based on first principles.
+Research in this burgeoning field requires multidisciplinary approaches and synergies between fluid physics, plankton ecology, and biological oceanography, seeking a mechanistic understanding based on first principles.

 Research Areas